 What gives?
 How can you battle emotions that say, “Eat!
 Eat!” while your brain and belly aren’t sending signals that your body needs more fuel?

 Here are 12 to-dos when the urge to zone out and mindlessly snack strikes:

 1. Pamper yourself!

 Turn feed-your-face Friday into face-mask Friday!
-Use a store-bought mask or try a DIY version using ingredients in your kitchen (like this strawberry lemon brightening mask or a detoxifying coffee scrub).
+Use a store-bought mask or try a DIY version using ingredients in your kitchen (find natural recipes online!).
 Lie down and catch up on a podcast for 20 minutes while you beautify.
 Get your mouth fresh with a whitening strip while your mask hardens.
 Just be sure to set an alarm so you don’t fall asleep with bleach on your choppers!